Some links in this post may be affiliate links

 Avoiding wetting the center of the rosette as it can lead to rotting.
 Water from the bottom instead.
 Use water that is at room temperature to water to avoid plant shock as it can lead to reduced growth.

 The best potting medium for Houseleeks should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
 It should be loose enough to allow water to drain out fast enough.
+Cactus and succulents mix is ideal for this plant as it drains easily.

 Houseleeks have a small root system so frequent repotting is not necessary.
 Repot at the beginning of the growing season only when it has become crowded in its current pot.

 Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Use a shallow pot and be careful not to bury the stems to prevent rotting.
-Check out these succulents pots available on Amazon.
+Check out these succulents pots on Amazon.

 Pruning Houseleeks is easy.
 Remove dead and diseased leaves to keep the plant neat and also reduce pests and disease infestations.